JosipHaboic/arduino-data-server/README.md

 # mutation { closePort(path:"COM5")}
 ```

-## Operations supported by GraphQL backend:
+## Operations supported by GraphQL backend

 * List ports
 * Data stream to the PC from arduino
 * Data history